A hopelessly idyllic 400-year-old cottage that inspired one of the great children's books of the 20th century

-This pretty waterside house has lovely period features and three distinct wings, all just four miles from Cambridge in the village of Great Shelford
+This pretty waterside house — the real-life setting for a classic children's book — has lovely period features and three distinct wings, all just four miles from Cambridge in the village of Great Shelford.

-Kings Mill Lane is cul-de-sac in the village of Great Shelford which ends at a weir with the five-storey mill on one side and Willow End on the other.
+Few spots in Cambridgeshire are as idyllic as Kings Mill Lane.
+Head down this cul-de-sac in the village of Great Shelford, and you'll end up at a weir with the five-storey mill on one side and Willow End on the other.

-This property is a charming, characterful house, which has been gradually extended over the years to form three distinct wings housing five bedrooms, an impressive vaulted reception, dining hall, a minstrels gallery, drawing room, conservatory and a wonderful breakfast kitchen.
+As it stands today, there are three distinct wings from the different eras of Willow End's development, housing five bedrooms, an impressive vaulted reception, dining hall, a minstrels gallery, drawing room, conservatory and a wonderful breakfast kitchen.
 There are many period details remaining in the house, including some fine open fireplaces in the reception rooms.

 The first two wings comprise the main accommodation: on entry, the side hall leads to the vaulted double reception room, which serves as both dining hall and sitting room.
 The kitchen and conservatory are joined and overlook the gardens; a staircase leads to the minstrel's gallery and a guest bedroom beyond.